gohugoio/hugo/README.md

 Documentation site for [Hugo](https://github.com/gohugoio/hugo), the very fast and flexible static site generator built with love in GoLang.

+## Contributing

+We welcome contributions to Hugo of any kind including documentation, suggestions, bug reports, pull requests etc. Also check out our [contribution guide](https://gohugo.io/contribute/documentation/).
+We would love to hear from you.

+Note that this repository contains solely the documentation for Hugo.
+For contributions that aren't documentation-related please refer to the [hugo](https://github.com/gohugoio/hugo) repository.

+*Pull requests shall only contain changes to the actual documentation.
+However, changes on the code base of Hugo and the documentation shall remain a single, atomic pull requests in the [hugo](https://github.com/gohugoio/hugo) repository.*

 ## Build

 To view the documentation site locally, you need to clone this repository with submodules: